mtmanning93/craft-front/README.md

 [⏫ contents](#contents)

 ### Wireframe

 ---

 To aid in the design of the UI a wireframe was created.
-The preference was to create a large wireframe incorporating all pages, to visualise the flow of the website as well as the design.
-I provided wireframes for, desktop/ laptop and mobile devices, along with the deletion confirmation modals.
+The preference was to create a large wireframe incorporating all pages, to visualize the flow of the website as well as the design.
+I provided wireframes for desktop/ laptop and mobile devices and the deletion confirmation modals.

 Line Key:\
 **Green** - Creation or Addition\